Pico-Developer/Getstarted-Unreal/README.md

 The GetStartedDemo includes the indoor and outdoor scenes.
 You can experience the following in the demo: changing your view, locomotion, teleportation, and switching between the indoor and outdoor scenes.

 - For detailed steps, refer to [PICO Developer Documentation](https://developer-global.pico-interactive.com/document/unreal).
-- To SDK access,please refer to [PICO Unreal Integration SDK](https://developer.pico-interactive.com/).
+- To access SDK, refer to [PICO Unreal Integration SDK](https://developer-global.pico-interactive.com/resources/#sdk).

 # Environment
 Below is the demo's development environment: